mhallin79/lillen/guides/hot-water-system.md

 This is enough capacity for a **6 minute hot shower**.

-The manufacturers operating instructions is available as a [PDF download](/docs/hot-water-system.pdf) in addition the the below user guide.

 ## Controls
 The hot water controls are located at the back of the motorhome on the left side next to the [diesel heater control](diesel-heater-control.md).